jundalisay/spblist/content/en/research/avicenna/soul/section-09.md

 ## SUB-SECTION A

-One of the logical proofs for establishing this Claim:
+One of the logical proofs for establishing this Claim requires premisses, among which are:

-Let us however first preface it with premisses, among which are:—

 ### Premise 1